dikdom/ORAO-102/Orao uSD Cartridge/stm32f401-firmware/README.md

 The Orao 103 computer must be turned on with the cart attached, preferably with the SD card inserted.

 ### HELP
 The cart can print a help screen in Serbo-Croatian and in English also.
-The command `COMM ""` prints the Serbo-Croation help screen, and the `COMM "?"` and `COMM "HELP"` commands prints the same message in English.
+The command `COMM ""` and `COMM "?"` print the Serbo-Croatian help screen, and the `COMM "HELP"` command prints the same message in English.

 ### BASIC Programs
 The BASIC programs are handled differently as the MEM files.
 Before loading or saving a BASIC file, the `DISK` BASIC command must